Vuka951/pookie-chatbot-gpt2/README.md

 - **Purpose**: Fine-tune the GPT-2 model to perfection. 💪
 - **Key Steps**:
   - Loads the custom tokenizer and dataset. 📚
-  - Sets up training configurations (think batch size, learning rate, and other spicy details). 🌶️
+  - Sets up training configurations (think batch size, learning rate, and other spicy details), the configuration are setup for slight overfitting 🌶️
   - Trains the model for multiple epochs (10 or more for best results since we have a small dataset). 🔄
   - Saves the fine-tuned model and tokenizer in the `pookie-chatbot` directory. 🏦
   - Cleans up intermediate checkpoints because clutter isn’t cute and takes up too much space. 🧹